Since 2009, everyone living and working in Germany must be covered by health insurance.

 If you only qualify for Public Health Insurance, you do NOT need to request a consultation with MW Expat Solution Services.
 You can take out public health insurance yourself by following the link below.

 Germany's most popular health insurance provider is TK: Become a member of TK now!
 It's free and in English!

-If your yearly gross income goes over €62,550€, you can come back here and request a free quote from Feather.
+If your yearly gross income goes over €62,550€, you can come back here and request a free quote from MW Expat Solution.
 Request a free quote now by filling out the form below!